Skip to content

 Execute Installation

-• Follow the steps in the datakit.yaml file obtained above and replace your-token in the file with the copied token.
+• Follow the steps in the datakit.yaml file, replacing your-token in the file with the token obtained from the above step.

 Complete YAML Content